 RN Requirements and Prerequisites

-Registered nurses (RNs) work in hospitals, clinics and other healthcare institutions.
+Registered nurses (RNs) work in hospitals, clinics, and other healthcare institutions.
 Primarily, they provide care to people who have suffered injury or illness.
 RNs are qualified to administer medication, perform minor treatments and consult with physicians regarding patients' care.
-There are several education options for becoming an RN, as well as necessary licensing to legally practice in the field.
+There are several education options available for becoming an RN, as well as necessary licensing to legally practice in the field.
+The U.S. Bureau of Labor Statistics (BLS) estimates a 16% job growth for RNs in the years 2014-2024.
+These workers earned a median annual salary of $67,490 in May 2015, according to the BLS.

 |Other Requirements||National Council Licensure Examination for Registered Nurses (NCLEX-RN)|